-After installation of all hardwired zones is complete, each partition of the security system should be checked as follows:
+After installation of all hardwired zones is complete, power has been applied to the system, and the zones have been programmed, each partition of the security system should be checked as follows.

-- 1. Make certain that all devices and sensors connected to the hardwired zones are not in a faulted state.
-Doors and windows with contacts should be closed, PIRs should be covered (use a cloth to mask them temporarily, if necessary). - 2.
-With all hardwired zones intact, the alpha keypads connected to the system should display:
+Make certain that all devices and sensors connected to the hardwired zones are not in a faulted state.
+Doors and windows with contacts should be closed, PIRs should be covered (use a cloth to mask them temporarily, if necessary).

+1. With all hardwired zones intact, the alpha keypads connected to the system should display: